abhimanyouknow/eCommerce-Website/README.md

         > create a new component called 'filters' - this will be on the side panel to choose categories
         > create a new component called 'product-box' - this will display the items on the home page

+--- 1:26:55 | Next we add checkout page ---

+    > create a new component called 'cart' - this will be the cart page
+    > create a new folder called 'models' within the 'app' folder - this will contain definitions for our interfaces